tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 It rang all around me.
 Syrupy.
 Mocking.

-*“Never forget that I’m the one writing your story,”* she hissed. *“And that I can end it whenever I please.”*
+*“Never forget that I’m the one writing your story,”* she hissed from everywhere and nowhere. *“And that I'll end it just as soon as I please.”*

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_